RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 The reason I decided to design WeatherEvents stored separately instead of with the activity log is to reduce data duplication and to leave a clear chain of record of where the measurements came from.

+## Phase C - Logical Design

+In this phase of the design I will take the entities and relations I detailed in Phase B and map them on to the relationship model.
+Most of that is straightforward, though I did decide to add some enhancements from Phase B.

+### Enhancements From Phase B

+When creating the database tables, I chose to create a separate table for barcodes, so that every barcode created in the flower shop will be unique, meaning they can be scanned without duplication.
+In the final version instead of using the Unique constraints on barcodes as detailed in Phase B, they will be foreign key constraints that point to a table with only a single key: the barcode.

+### Mapping Entities Onto Tables